 In a fast fashion world, most of us have an overflowing drawer of undergarments: countless styles, colors, and ideal occasions (including those that serve as mementos for lucky days or first dates).

-Instead of relegating ratty underwear and stained sports bras to the trash can, here are 7 sustainable ideas for repurposing old underwear and bras.
+Instead of relegating ratty underwear and stained sports bras to the trash can, here are some sustainable ideas for repurposing old underwear and bras.

 Think that tattered, stained pair of panties can be passed onto someone else?

 Having said that, there are certain types of undergarments (read: bras and shapewear) that can be responsibly donated.

 Note that many traditional thrift stores (i.e. Goodwill and the Salvation Army) do not accept underwear donations (even hemp underwear), but some will accept bras (check with your specific location first).

 Beyond that, here are a few other organizations: